Identification and Estimation of Spillover Effects in Randomized Experiments: Estimation and inference

 and

-where $\Phi(x)$ is the cdf of a standard Gaussian random variable. \end{theorem} Equation (\ref{eq:consistency}) shows that both the average potential outcome and standard error estimators converge in probability to their true values, uniformly over treatment assignments, at the rate $\sqrt{\log|\mathcal{A}_n|/(G(n+1)\underline{\pi}_n)}$.
-The denominator in this rate can be seen as the effective sample size in the smallest cell, whereas the numerator is a penalty for having an increasing number of parameters.
-Equation (\ref{eq:asynorm}) bounds the difference between the distributions of the standardized potential outcomes estimators and the standard normal distribution, uniformly over the treatment assignments.
-Under condition (\ref{eq:cond_cells}), $G(n+1)\underline{\pi}_n\to 0$, which gives asymptotic normality.
-Furthermore, this bound also reveals the rate at which the distribution of the standardized estimator approaches the standard normal, namely, $\sqrt{G(n+1)\underline{\pi}_n}$, where $G(n+1)\underline{\pi}_n$ is the minimum expected number of observations across cells, $\min_{\mathbf{a}\in\mathcal{A}_n}\E[N(\mathbf{a})]$.
+where $\Phi(x)$ is the cdf of a standard normal random variable. \end{theorem} Equation \eqref{eq:consistency} shows that both the average outcome and variance estimators converge in probability to their true values, uniformly over treatment assignments, at the rate $\sqrt{\log|\mathcal{A}_n|/(G(n+1)\underline{\pi}_n)}$.
+The denominator in this rate can be seen as the minimum expected cell size, whereas the numerator is a penalty for having an increasing number of parameters.
+Equation \eqref{eq:asynorm} bounds the difference between the distributions of the standardized average outcomes estimators and the standard normal distribution, uniformly over the treatment assignments.
+Under condition \eqref{eq:cond_cells}, $G(n+1)\underline{\pi}_n\to \infty$, which gives asymptotic normality.
+Furthermore, this bound also reveals the rate at which the distribution of the standardized estimator approaches the standard normal, namely, $\sqrt{G(n+1)\underline{\pi}_n}$.

-Importantly, both the rate of convergence and the rate of the distributional approximation depend on the assignment mechanism through $\underline{\pi}_n$, and this finding has key implications for the design of experiments to estimate spillovers, as discussed in section \ref{sec:design}.